Our mission is to advance feline health and wellbeing and to nurture the relationships between cats, their owners, and their care-providers.

-- The team has grown to over 70 members representing 6 academic departments and 5 service/research units at MSU and collaborators at the University of Michigan.
+- The team has grown to 99 members representing 10 academic departments and 5 service/research units at MSU and collaborators at the University of Michigan.

-- Team members have received over two million dollars in funding for feline research.
+- Team members have received nearly four million dollars in funding for feline research.

 - The Center has supported the education and training of undergraduate students, DVM professional students, graduate students, intern and residents, and post-graduate veterinarians.